Data-Driven Performance Guarantees for Parametric Optimization Problems: Data-driven convergence guarantees

 where \( N \) denotes the number of sampled parameter instances \(\{x_i\}_{i=1}^N\), with each \( x_i \) drawn independently according to \( \mathbb{P} \).
 Thus, \( n^*_N \) provides an empirical estimate for \( n^* \).

-As \( n^*_N \) is an empirical estimate derived from observed data, establishing a generalization guarantee becomes crucial to ensure its validity for unseen instances.
-We address this through the scenario approach, which provides rigorous generalization guarantees.
+As \( n^*_N \) is an empirical estimate based on observed data, it is essential to establish a generalization guarantee to ensure its validity on unseen instances.
+This is achieved via the scenario approach, which provides probabilistic generalization guarantees.